MicrosoftDocs/azure-docs/articles/search/search-create-app-portal.md

 # Quickstart: Create a search app in the portal (Azure Cognitive Search)

-Use the portal's **Create search app** wizard to generate a downloadable, localhost-style web app that runs in a browser.
-Depending on its configuration, the generated app runs locally and is operational with a live connection to an index.
-You can include a search bar, results area, sidebar filters, and typeahead support.
+Use the portal's **Create search app** wizard to generate a downloadable, "localhost"-style web app that runs in a browser.
+Depending on its configuration, the generated app is operational on first use, with a live connection to a remote index.
+A default app can include a search bar, results area, sidebar filters, and typeahead support.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.